equinor/radix-public-site/public-site/docs/src/references/reference-radix-config/index.md

           cpu: "1000m"
 ```

 The `resources` section specifies how much CPU and memory each component needs, that are shared among all Radix environments in a component.
-These common resources are overriden by environment-specific resources.
+These common resources are overridden by environment-specific resources.

 ### `variables` (common)